feathersjs/docs/api/authentication/server.md

 - An authentication service that allows to register strategies and use them to authenticate and manage JWTs
 - The `authenticate` hook which uses `params.authentication` and the authentication service to verify authentication information

 > *Important:* `@feathersjs/authentication` is an abstraction for different authentication mechanisms.
-It does not handle things like user verification or password reset functionality etc. This can be implemented manually, with the help of libraries like [feathers-authentication-management](https://github.com/feathers-plus/feathers-authentication-management) or a platform like [Auth0](https://auth0.com/).
+It does not handle things like user verification or password reset functionality etc. This should be implemented manually, with the help of libraries like [feathers-authentication-management](https://github.com/feathers-plus/feathers-authentication-management) or a platform like [Auth0](https://auth0.com/).

 ## Complementary Plugins